-3. Fish Facilities Maintenance.
+4. Fish Facilities Maintenance.

-- 3.1.1.
+4.1.1.
 Routine Maintenance.
 Scheduled fishway maintenance, to the extent practicable, will be conducted during periods when passage has been documented to be at its lowest to minimize impacts to migrating salmonids.
-Maintenance activities that occur during the fish passage period and that may affect fish passage, will be reported in the weekly reports (section 2.6). - 3.1.1.1.
-Staff gages will be installed, cleaned, and/or repaired as required. - 3.1.1.2.
-A zebra mussel monitoring program will continue.
-This includes veliger (free-swimming juvenile life-stage) sampling, colonization sample units, and dewatering inspections.
-These organisms have become a serious problem elsewhere in the country and may become introduced into the Columbia River basin.
+Maintenance activities that occur during the fish passage period, and that may affect fish passage, will be reported in the weekly reports (section 3.3).

-- 3.2.1.1.
+4.1.1.1.
+Staff gages will be installed, cleaned, and/or repaired as required.

+4.2.1.1.
 Submersible Traveling Screens.
 The STS system may receive preventive maintenance or repair at any time during the year as necessary.
 Most maintenance will occur during the winter maintenance period when all STSs may be removed from the intakes.
-During the designated juvenile passage season, a turbine unit cannot operate without a full compliment of functioning STSs. - 3.2.1.2.
+During the designated juvenile passage season, a turbine unit cannot operate without a full compliment of functioning STSs.

+4.2.1.2.
 Juvenile Bypass System.
 The juvenile bypass facilities may receive preventive maintenance at any time of the year as deemed necessary in coordination with FPOM.
 During the juvenile fish passage season, this will normally be above water work, such as maintenance of automatic systems, air lines, electrical systems, and monitoring equipment.
 During the winter maintenance period, the system is dewatered.
 The system is visually inspected in all accessible areas for damaged equipment and areas that may cause potential problems to juvenile fish.
 Identified problems will be repaired by project maintenance or the contractor as soon as possible.
 Extended repair projects will be coordinated through FPOM.

-- 3.2.1.3.
+4.2.1.3.
 Turbines and Spillway.
 Maintenance and routine repair of project turbines and spillways is a regular and recurring process which requires that units be shut down for extended periods of time (see section 5.
 Dewatering Plans.)
 Maintenance schedules for these turbines and spillways will be coordinated through FPOM.
 Certain turbine and spillway discharges at the projects are secondarily used to attract adult fish near fishway entrances to keep predator fish from accumulating in the area of juvenile release sites and to move juveniles downstream away from the project.
 The maintenance schedules for these turbines and spillways will reflect equal weight given to fish, power, and water management and will be coordinated with the appropriate fish agencies.
 Units that should not be scheduled for maintenance during the fish passage season are 1, 2, and 5.
 Some types of turbine maintenance will require testing turbine operation throughout the full operating range before returning it to normal service.

-- 3.2.2.
+4.2.2.
 Non-Routine Maintenance.
 Non-routine maintenance of facilities will be carried out as described below.
 Activities that will have a significant impact on juvenile fish passage shall be coordinated through FPOM on a case-by-case basis by project and CENWP-OD biologists.
 The CENWP-OD biologists will be notified as soon as possible after it becomes apparent that maintenance repairs are required.
 The Project Operations Manager has the authority to initiate work prior to notifying CENWP-OD when delay of the work will result in an unsafe situation for people, property, or fish.
 Information required by CENWP-OD includes:

 - a.
 Description of the problem.

 - b.
 Type of outage required.

 - c.
 Impact on facility operation.

 - d.
 Length of time for repairs.

 - e.
 Expected impacts on fish passage.

-3.2.2.1.
+4.2.2.1.
 Submersible Traveling Screens.
 If an STS or VBS is damaged or inoperative in an operating unit, the unit will be regarded as an unscreened unit.
 The screen will be repaired or replaced before returning the unit to service.

-3.2.2.2.
+4.2.2.2.
 Juvenile Bypass System.